Meghan Forhan

 With experience as an ad hoc prosecutor, Meghan possesses a keen ability to identify weaknesses in the prosecution’s case.
 She is also a skilled negotiator, adept at securing optimal plea deals when advantageous.
 Meghan listens to her clients’ needs and works with them to ensure they get the best result possible.

 Beyond her legal practice, Meghan supervises young lawyers through the UBC Law Students Legal Advice Program and volunteers with Access Pro Bono.
-When not immersed in law, you can find her hiking the beautiful West Coast trails with her rescue pup, Joey.
+When not immersed in law, you can find her hiking the beautiful West Coast trails with her partner and rescue pup, Joey.

 Education